19 Plants That Repel Bugs

 But beyond being an interesting plant, Venus Fly Traps are also incredibly effective at keeping bugs away.

-Their sticky traps are designed to catch small insects like flies and mosquitoes, which can be a nuisance to humans.
+Their sticky traps are designed to catch small insects, such as flies and mosquitoes, which can be nuisances to humans.

 While Venus Fly Traps are certainly not a traditional option for bug control, they can be a great addition to any garden or outdoor area where bugs tend to congregate.